 Typical Light Conditions Pilea peperomioides Receive in Their Native Habitats

 Pilea peperomiodes are native to regions of southwestern China, including the Himalayan foothills.
 Here, the plant grows in damp, moderate temperatures, in rocky areas of the forest floor, where it enjoys dappled light and shade.

 Direct sunlight rarely penetrates the forest canopy for long periods.
 This mix of light and shade can be replicated indoors by sites that receive bright indirect or filtered light.

 Signs Your Pilea peperomioides is Receiving too Much Light

 How do you know if your Pilea peperomioides are getting too much light?
 When plants are grown in spots with high or intense light exposure, the foliage may turn pale and light in color.

-In addition, look for yellow, pale spots on the leaves, especially around the margins.
+In addition, look for yellow, pale spots on the leaves, especially around the margins, and leaf loss.
 This is a sign of leaf scorch.